cville/conduct/README.md

 # Charlottesville Community Code of Conduct

-## Summary
+## The Short Version

 We are dedicated to providing a safe, inclusive, and accessible experience for _everyone_.
+Simply by joining the community, you belong in it.
+So does the person next to you.

-We expect everyone to behave according to this code so that each participant is welcome and empowered to fully contribute to a community which demonstrates respect and behaves without prejudice, discrimination, or threat.
+This code exists so that everyone can understand what is necessary in order to provide that experience.
+We expect everyone to behave without misconduct so that each participant is welcome and empowered to fully contribute to a community which demonstrates respect and behaves without prejudice, discrimination, or threat.
+This code of conduct is about behavior _in context_.
+Behavior which is acceptable in some settings may not be appropriate in the context of the full community.

+Specific forms of misconduct are named within the table of contents.
+Other sections in this document indicate how to interpret conduct and implement the code.

 ## Useful Phone Numbers